Did you know?

 Powelliphanta hochstetteri hochstetteri

 One species, Powelliphanta gilliesi brunnea, is slithering towards recovery in Golden Bay, thanks to a combination of habitat protection and predator control measures.
-Restricted to half a hectare of farmland, DOC has erected an outer fence to exclude farm stock, an inner fence to exclude rodents and hedgehogs, and has planted native trees to increase the habitat available.
-By 2003, there were about 1000 individual snails present, compared to about 350-500 in 2001.
+Restricted to half a hectare of farmland, DOC erected an outer fence to exclude farm stock, an inner fence to exclude rodents and hedgehogs, and planted native trees to increase the habitat available.
+By 2003, there were about 1,000 individual snails compared to about 350-500 in 2001.
 Numbers have remained high ever since.

 You can help